-The objectives of the biennial review as identified by the U.S. Department of Education include determining the effectiveness of and implementing any needed changes to all Alcohol and Drug Prevention Programs at the University of Houston and the Drug and Alcohol Prevention Policy; and ensuring that the disciplinary sanctions for violating standards of conduct are enforced consistently.
-This is done in compliance with the Code of Federal Regulations, 34 CFR Part 86, or The Drug-Free Schools and Communities Act.
+The objectives of the biennial review as identified by the U.S. Department of Education include determining the effectiveness of and implementing any needed changes to the Drug and Alcohol Prevention Policy and all alcohol and drug prevention programs at the University of Houston, as well as ensuring that the disciplinary sanctions for violating standards of conduct are enforced consistently.
+This is done in compliance with the Code of Federal Regulations, 34 CFR Part 86, or the Drug-Free Schools and Communities Act.

 This Biennial Review includes:

 - Review of alcohol and other drug (AOD) programming that occurs on the UH campus, their specific goals, and a measurement of their effectiveness.
 Consideration is given to the consistency of sanction enforcement.
 Recommendations made for revision to UH’s existing alcohol and drug prevention programs are also detailed.

 - Summary of AOD program effectiveness and areas of improvement.

 - Presentation of alcohol and drug-based data collected through student surveying, conduct violations, police citations, and psychological intakes to assist in measurement of policy and programming effectiveness and to identify areas of need.
 Consideration is given to the consistency of sanction enforcement.